 One of my top two favorite male leads of 2018 is Chang An.
 He is just fantastic!
-He wears many hats and embodies many inspiring traits: kindness, strength, discernment, toughness, sense of style, maturity, adaptability, conviction, and underneath it all a he devoted heart.
-Wether it be to his reasons for becoming a shadow or his steadfast devotion and love for Wan Wei, all these hats are incrementally revealed as the story glides along.
+He wears many hats and embodies many inspiring traits: kindness, strength, discernment, toughness, sense of style, maturity, adaptability, conviction, and underneath it all he devoted heart.
+Whether it be to his reasons for becoming a shadow or his steadfast devotion and love for Wan Wei, all these hats are incrementally revealed as the story glides along.

 He is alone in the world, that lonely feeling unwillingly surfaced by Wan Mei’s care and sacrifice for him.
 His need to love and desire to protect surfaced during his role as her shadow.
 With sensitivity, wholesome, and care of her, the two quickly form a special relationship.
-Soothing each others wounds and flourishing within that bond.
+Soothing each other’s wounds and flourishing within that bond.
 As for acting, Qu Chu Xiao is fantastic!
 He gives an excellent performance has a very strong on-screen presence, he has such a great look to him, one that suited the character very much.
 Everything created a living breathing Chang An.

-Wang Duo (Gong Zi) gave a power house performance.
+Wang Duo (Gong Zi) gave a powerhouse performance.
 Many of his scenes are intense and he rises to the occasion for every single one.
 Loved every scene with him – as an actor and character.
 His hair, when either up or down, added to the depth of the character.

 The king is an absolute psychopath – incredible acting and frequently I re-watched his scenes.
 Everything about this character was perfect, from disturbing behavior, expressions, tone of voice, costumes, body language, you name it.
 I could not track down the actor’s name.
 Please let me know if you know who the actor is.